awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-terminal-errors-reference.md

 The training or testing manifest file size \(in bytes\) is too large\.
-For more information, see [Limits in Amazon Rekognition Custom Labels](limits.md)\.
+For more information, see [Guidelines and quotas in Amazon Rekognition Custom Labels](limits.md)\.
 A manifest file can have less than the maximum number of JSON Lines and still exceed the maximum file size\.

 You can't use the Amazon Rekognition Custom Labels console to fix error *The manifest file size exceeds the maximum supported size*\.